AvtsVivek/IntroToWpf/src/tasks/200220-ViewModelIntro/ReadMe.md

 3. In the code behing MainWindow.xaml.cs file, assign the above object MainWindowViewModel as DataContext to MainWindow.

 4. In the MainWindw.xaml file, add the following.
-This will enable intellisence at design time.
+This will enable intellisense at design time.

 ```xaml
 d:DataContext="{d:DesignInstance Type=local:MainWindowViewModel}"